Autumn exhibition (Leningrad, 1962): Contributed Artworks

 Still life paintings were presented of "Wildflowers" by Evgenia Antipova, "Roses", "Still life with oranges", "Still life" by Olga Bogaevskaya, "Roses in Crystal vase", "Bird Cherry tree branches" by Vladimir Konashevich, "Apples and Pears", "Snowdrop flowers", "Yellow flowers" by Maya Kopitseva, "Still life" by Yaroslav Krestovsky, "Jasmine.
-Still life", "Sunflowers" by Lia Ostrova, "Still Life with Peaches", "Still life with Melon", "Still life wuth Bananas" by Genrikh Pavlovsky, "Baskets" by Nikolai Pozdneev, "Still life with fish", "Still life with quince" by Elena Skuin, "Larch branches" by Kim Slavin, "Still life" by Victor Teterin, "Still life with radish", "Flowers in white vase", "Still life with Bananas", "Still life with tomatoes", "Still life on the green table-cloth" by Alexander Vedernikov, "Still life" by Rostislav Vovkushevsky, and others.
+Still life", "Sunflowers" by Lia Ostrova, "Still Life with Peaches", "Still life with Melon", "Still life with Bananas" by Genrikh Pavlovsky, "Baskets" by Nikolai Pozdneev, "Still life with fish", "Still life with quince" by Elena Skuin, "Larch branches" by Kim Slavin, "Still life" by Victor Teterin, "Still life with radish", "Flowers in white vase", "Still life with Bananas", "Still life with tomatoes", "Still life on the green table-cloth" by Alexander Vedernikov, "Still life" by Rostislav Vovkushevsky, and others.

 Acknowledgment

 Autumn Exhibition of Leningrad artists of 1962 was widely covered in press and in literature on Soviet fine art.